Local government reorganisation in Cumbria

 A high level outline plan for implementing local government reorganisation in Cumbria, considering the required democratic process and a period of shadow operations

-We want to hear your views on our outline proposal to ensure our final submission fully reflects the views of our communities.
+We wanted to hear your views on our outline proposal to ensure our final submission fully reflects the views of our communities.

-In conjunction with Copeland Borough Council, we have therefore devised a short survey on our outline proposal.
-The deadline for responses is Wednesday 2 December 2020.
+In conjunction with Copeland Borough Council, we have devised a short survey on our outline proposal.
+The deadline for responses has now passed.